Updated: 2025/Nov/16

 Calling this function with an argument that is not a NULL pointer or an

-open blob handle results in undefined behaviour.
+open blob handle results in undefined behavior.
 Calling this routine

 with a null pointer (such as would be returned by a failed call to